Skip to content

 Data Modeling

-Data modeling on the Salesforce platform is fundamentally different from traditional relational database design.
-The platform imposes governor limits, sharing model constraints, and relationship rules that a CTA must navigate when designing solutions.
-Every modeling decision cascades into security, integration, and performance.
+Data modeling on the Salesforce platform differs from traditional relational database design in fundamental ways.
+The platform imposes governor limits, sharing model constraints, and relationship rules that shape every design decision.
+Every modeling choice cascades into security, integration, and performance.

 Standard vs Custom Objects

-The first decision in any data model: use what Salesforce gives you, or build your own.
+The first decision in any data model: use what Salesforce provides, or build your own.

 When to Use Standard Objects